We asked retired astronauts about their favorite space movies, and this is what they shared with us

 He recommends reading the book, by Arthur C. Clarke, before watching the film, noting it can be difficult to follow otherwise.
 The payoff is worth it.
 “Once you understand it, wow!” he wrote in an email.

-Christopher Nolan’s 2014 “Intersteller” dramatizes a dystopian scenario where the climate crisis has dwindled Earth’s food supply, necessitating a mission to find a habitable Planet B.
+Christopher Nolan’s 2014 “Interstellar” dramatizes a dystopian scenario where the climate crisis has dwindled Earth’s food supply, necessitating a mission to find a habitable Planet B.

 The movie, starring Matthew McConaughey and “Martian” star Chastain, nails both the science and emotional depth, according to Josh Cassada, who flew to the ISS aboard SpaceX’s Crew-5 mission in 2022.